mulaRahul/keyviz/README.md

 ## ⚙️ Full Customization
 Don't settle for defaults.
 Every aspect of the visualization is under your control:
-- **Styling:** Change colors (modifier vs. regular keys), size, border radius, and icons.
+- **Styling:** Change colors (modifier vs. regular keys), size, layout, border, and background.
-- **Filtering:** Control which keys are shown using hotkeys or custom filters.
+- **Filtering:** Control which keys are shown using hotkey or custom filters.
 - **History:** Keep a visual trail of your recent inputs.
 - **Position:** Move the visualization to any part of your screen.
 - **Animations:** Customize how inputs appear and disappear with preset entry and exit animations.